benmvp/slides/2018/frameworksummit/nav-react.md

   * That's how React works
   * This leads to a lot of defensive copying with the spread operator
   * Making lots of copies can hurt performance
-- Instead you can use a library like Immutable or `seamless-immutable` to have true immutable objects
+- Instead you can use a library like `Immutable`, `seamless-immutable` or `immer` to have true immutable objects
 - `Immutable` is the big player, yet another library from Facebook
   * Only used it a bit
   * Found the API a bit cumbersome
   * Constantly going to and from Immutable and native objects
   * Don't _really_ want my React components to have to care, just Redux
 - `seamless-immutable` is an alternative that has data structures that are backwards-compatible
-- The work just like Arrays or Objects except they don't mutate and have extra functionality
+  * They work just like Arrays or Objects except they don't mutate and have extra functionality
-- A lot lighter than Immutable
+  * A lot lighter than Immutable
+- `immer` takes a completely different approach
+  * Just found out about this last week
+  * Instead of creating a whole new set of immutable objects with their own API
+  * It provides a `produce()` helper
+  * You give the function the object you want to mutate & a function that does the mutation
+  * And it returns the "next state" of the object
+  * Very similar to the "reducer" concept introduced by Redux
+  * Seems almost built for React
+  * Huge pro is that it works w/ normal JS objects/arrays

 =====
 <!-- .slide: data-background="url(../../img/nav-react/uranus.jpg) no-repeat center" data-background-size="cover" -->